-On our way back to the centre in the afternoon, we stopped on Piazza Municipio, currently under reconstruction.
+On my way back to the centre in the afternoon, I stopped on Piazza Municipio, currently under reconstruction.
 That’s where the massive and very impressive Castel Nuovo is; despite its name meaning “New Castle”, it’s almost 800 years old as it has been built during the 13th century!
 There’s also a large and (in my opinion) beautiful open-air art exhibition on the square, where 100 fierce iron wolves have been installed by the Chinese artist Liu Ruowang.
 It will be visible until the end of May 2020.

-At the end of the afternoon, we took the funicular from Montesanto to the Vomero Hills overlooking Naples.
+At the end of the afternoon, I took the funicular from Montesanto to the Vomero Hills overlooking Naples.
 There are two main places to visit there: the Charterhouse of San Martino and the Castel Sant’Elmo.
-We decided to only visit the castle, the highest point of the city, and as it was just after 4.30pm, the entrance was half-priced (2.50€ instead of 5).
-This is the best place to admire the city and the view shortly before sunset was extraordinary: we embraced the entire Gulf of Naples, from the islands of Ischia and Procida to the right until the Sorrento Peninsula to the left, with the threatening and characteristic shape of Mount Vesuvius overlooking this magnificent landscape.
-After enjoying this beautiful moment, we took the 414 steps of the Pedamentina stairs to go back to the Quartieri Spagnoli.
+I decided to only visit the castle, the highest point of the city, and as it was just after 4.30pm, the entrance was half-priced (2.50€ instead of 5).
+This is the best place to admire the city and the view shortly before sunset was extraordinary: I embraced the entire Gulf of Naples, from the islands of Ischia and Procida to the right until the Sorrento Peninsula to the left, with the threatening and characteristic shape of Mount Vesuvius overlooking this magnificent landscape.
+After enjoying this beautiful moment, I took the 414 steps of the Pedamentina stairs to go back to the Quartieri Spagnoli.

-With so much exploring on that day, we were very impatient to eat our first real Neapolitan pizza.
-During our stay, we went to a few “trattorias” in the Spanish Districts.
+With so much exploring on that day, I was very impatient to eat my first real Neapolitan pizza.
+During my stay, I went to a few “trattorias” in the Spanish Districts.
 Pizzas were excellent everywhere with their thin and spongy crusts, but also extremely cheap: not more than 3€ for the cheapest (yes, a normal size pizza, not just a slice!), up to 8 to 10€ for the most expensive.
 Delicious food for a great price!

 Day 2 – the colours of Procida

-This entire week of holidays was amazing and every day was full of fabulous discoveries, but I think that the few hours we spent on the island of Procida were my favourite.
+This entire week of holidays was amazing and every day was full of fabulous discoveries, but I think that the few hours I spent on the island of Procida were my favourite.